 The Cuyahoga County Lakefront Public Access Plan seeks to expand public access to and along the lakefront by establishing public-private agreements that support new public access points and trails while enhancing shoreline resilience and erosion protection.
-As much of the lakefront is privately owned, the survey will help the County identify where private landowners may be interested in such a partnership.
+As much of the lakefront is privately owned, the survey helped the County identify where private landowners may be interested in such a partnership.

 - How will my survey responses be used?

 The responses will help identify where there is potential interest from individuals, as well as groups of lakefront landowners, in partnering with the County and allowing public access as part of shoreline protection.

 - Can I change my mind?
 How long will an agreement be with the County if I allow public access?